When it comes to fixing anything, the first step is to understand the source of the problem.

 In addition, Session Recording enables IT to create policies that automatically activate a screen recording based on certain user behaviors, such as opening a particular app.

-Citrix Configuration Logging tracks each individual configuration change administrators make in a XenApp or XenDesktop deployment, as well as which admin makes each change.
+- Citrix Configuration Logging.
+Configuration Logging tracks each individual configuration change administrators make in a Virtual Apps and Desktops deployment, as well as which admin makes each change.

-Citrix Monitor Service OData API is a web-based application program interface that enables IT to see connection failure data, as well as a list of which machines have already failed.
+- Citrix Monitor Service OData API.
+The Monitor Service OData API is a web-based (RESTful) API that enables IT to see connection failure data, as well as a list of which machines have already failed.
 It also includes details on session usage, logon duration times and load balancing.

 IT can use vRealize Operations for Horizon to uncover each desktop's latency levels, bandwidth consumption, login duration and packet loss.
 IT pros can also pick and choose which specific metrics they see in the management console so they can focus on what's relevant to them.
 They can also perform a user search in vRealize Operations for Horizon so they can quickly identify which parts of the infrastructure support a specific user's desktop to pinpoint where a problem originates.

-Lakeside Software SysTrack Workspace Analytics enables IT to identify problems through natural language searches.
-An IT pro can search for the problem he wants to identify rather than scanning through a dependency tree that shows how a specific desktop runs or navigating a complicated menu.
+- Lakeside Software SysTrack Workspace Analytics.
+SysTrack Workspace Analytics enables IT to identify problems through natural language searches.
+IT pros can search for the problem they want to identify rather than scanning through a dependency tree that shows how a specific desktop runs or navigating a complicated menu.

 SysTrack Workspace Analytics also features a risk visualization tool IT can use to identify vulnerabilities in the deployment and a threat detection engine that can automatically spot risky activity and limit threats.

-Quest Foglight for Virtualization provides monitoring for several levels of a VDI deployment, from user sessions, services and desktops to Active Directory, NetScaler and virtual storage tiers.
+- Quest Foglight for Virtualization.
+Foglight for Virtualization provides monitoring for several levels of a VDI deployment, from user sessions, services and desktops to Active Directory, NetScaler and virtual storage tiers.